Winner of the 2022 Gradiva® Award for Best Book – Historic Moment for Reflection!

 This book offers real-time, intimate reflections on Dr. Friedberg’s patients as they struggle with COVID-19 and its disruptive, dispiriting fallout.

-1. PANDEMIC 2.
-VENTURING OUT 3.
-THE NEW NORMAL 4.
-LIFE, SIMPLIFIED (NOT REALLY) 5.
-REFLECTIONS
+PART I. PANDEMIC PART II.
+VENTURING OUT PART III.
+THE NEW NORMAL PART IV.
+LIFE, SIMPLIFIED (NOT REALLY) REFLECTIONS

 David Forrest, MD, Clinical Professor of Psychiatry, Columbia University